-You must take the test at the first test administration available after admission.
+You must take the test at the first possible administration available after admission.
 EPT registration does not require a fee.
-Failure to take the English Placement Test at the earliest opportunity after admission will lead to administrative probation which, according to Section 41300.1 of Title 5, California Administrative Code and CSU Executive Order 186, may lead to disqualification from further attendance.
+Failure to take the English Placement Test during the first semester of attendance will result in a loss of future registration privileges.
+It may also lead to administrative probation and possible disqualification from future attendance (Section 41300.1 of Title 5, California Administrative Code and CSU Executive Order 186).
 The results of the EPT will not affect admission eligibility.
-Information regarding the EPT can be obtained from the Department of English, McIntosh Humanities Office Building, Room 419 or the Testing Office SS/AD 216, 985-4006.
+Information regarding the EPT can be obtained from the Department of English, McIntosh Humanities Office Building, Room 419 or the Office of Testing and Evaluation Services SS/AD 216.
+(310) 985-4006.